-There is a lot of nonsense on the Internet on the subject of making sourdough starter.
+There is a lot of misinformation on the Internet on the subject of making a sourdough starter.
 This is ironic because sourdough starter is one of the simplest recipes in existence.
 It has just two ingredients: flour and water.
-This article describes how to make sourdough starter, without the nonsense.
+This article describes how to make sourdough starter without the misinformation.

 In approaching sourdough starter, I like to imagine myself as a 19th-century Basque baker in the Pyrenees mountains, whose ancestors have been baking sourdough for centuries.
 They used no pineapple juice as is the vogue nowadays, as there is not a ready supply of pineapples in the Pyrenees.

 It will take about a week, maybe 9 or 10 days, to get a bakeable starter.
 One of the first things you will learn is that there is no such thing as "hurry-up" in sourdough baking, so relax.

 There are two broad classifications of starter: liquid and stiff.
 A liquid starter has the consistency of a thick batter, or a milkshake.
 A stiff starter has the consistency of dough.
 In this tutorial we will make a liquid starter.
 I will give the measurements in both cups and grams.
 As a casual, infrequent baker, I prefer liquid starter.
 I find it easier to make and maintain.
 Big bakeries which bake one or more times every day, tend to use stiff starters, known as a sponge.

 First, let's gather the ingredients.
 To make a wheat starter, use white flour, either all-purpose or bread flour, not whole wheat.
 If you check the ingredient label you will probably see the ingredient "malted barley flour" or something called "enzyme".
 This is essential for making your first starter.
 The enzymes break down the starch in the flour to simple sugars.
 This is what we want.